eastmaels/steemblog.github.io/_posts/account/deanliu/2019-01-07_cool-i-have-ads-inside-my-blog.md

 - - -

-This page is synchronized from the post: [Cool, I have ads inside my blog.](https://steemit.com/@deanliu/cool-i-have-ads-inside-my-blog)
+This page is synchronized from the post: ['Cool, I have ads inside my blog.'](https://steemit.com/@deanliu/cool-i-have-ads-inside-my-blog)